fcorrea16/CS50-commerce/README.md

 # CS50-commerce

-Design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+Design an eBay-like e-commerce auction site usign django that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 Video of it working: https://youtu.be/W7SSX3SWVIc